mikeal/nopm/README.md

 Hash identities are universal global identifiers.
 We can build many highly compatible systems and protocols if we separate what can and cannot be verified.
 Since what we've described so far is a universal system, we can build many different systems on top of it.
 Files, packages, builds, and more can all be shared with only what we've already described.

+These aren't proofs for files that are stored in `git`.
+Instead of files, you could create identities for any type of input, and store them anywhere you can retreive and verify them.

 # Functions Only (Mikeal's Method)

 From this point forward, we're going to describe a system that presumes the *inclusions* (js files in our example) are all describing single functions.